kaischuygon/blog/_posts/2021-10-19-project-milestone-4.md

 The first project for my mobile app development course is to create a single view interactive iOS app.
 It can include apps that perform a calculation, respond to user input or selections, or respond to events in the app.
 We were encouraged to be creative and focus on design and user interaction.

 ### App Description
-For this project, I decidd to create a triadic color calculator.
+For this project, I decided to create a triadic color calculator.
 The user inputs a color (in hexadecimal or rgb sliders) and the app calculate triadic colors based off the input.

 ### MVP (Minimum Viable Product)
 The minimum functionality I outlined my app would meet is the following: